techservicesillinois/awscli-login/docs/readme/body.rst

 If running under WSL, you may wish to store credentials in the Windows Credential Store in the Windoes host operating system and access them from within WSL.
-To do this, first install Python on the Windows host operating system if not already installeed.
+To do this, first install Python on the Windows host operating system if not already installed.
 You can do this from the Microsoft Store or using Winget, or you can download the installer directly from the Python official site.
 The Python keyring module will need to beinstalled on the Windows Python instance.
 From a